Wendell Carter beats buzzer with tip-in, Magic beat Pistons - WHIZ News

 ORLANDO, Fla.
 (AP) — Wendell Carter Jr. tipped in Paolo Banchero’s missed layup at the buzzer to give the Orlando Magic a 108-106 victory over the Detroit Pistons on Thursday night.

-Franz Wagner added 21 points, and Carter controlled the boards in the fourth quarter, finishing with 14 points and 14 rebounds.
+Franz Wagner led Orlando with 21 points, and Carter controlled the boards in the fourth quarter, finishing with 14 points and 14 rebounds.

+“Tonight was his night — big-time rebounds, battling on the boards,” Magic coach Jamahl Mosley said.

+“I didn’t want to go into overtime so I had to figure out something,” said Carter, who barely avoided reaching over the rim and getting called for basket interference.
+It took a review to confirm the non-call.

 Jaden Ivey led Detroit with 25 points.
-He hit a 3-pointer with nine seconds left to tie it.
+He hit a 3-pointer with nine seconds left to tie it, but he missed two free throws with 51 seconds left and Detroit down by three.

+“It just came down to the last possession,” said Ivey, who made 5 of 7 threes.
+“It could have been a different situation if I hit free throws, and I’ve just got to live with the consequences and learn from it.”

 Alec Burks added 16 points for the Pistons, who stayed in the game with 17-of-34 3-point shooting.